Professor of Piano, Coordinator of Collaborative Piano

 In musical terms my formative years began early, with lessons at age six and my first public performance (in a packed hall of 1400) less than two years later.
 Besides good teachers and devoted parents, the best education proved to be my attendance at concerts of the great artists.
 They fueled my passion for music, my appreciation for the quality of sound, and my awareness of their stage personalities.

 In college I discovered a penchant for collaborative music, which now equals that for solo playing.
 Musicians love excitement, and among the most thrilling pieces I have performed are: Schumann piano works (music full of poetry), the song cycle Winterreise by Franz Schubert, the concertos and chamber music by Johannes Brahms.
 Music off-the-beaten-track also spurs my interest, such as works by Voříšek (on Centaur records), Szymanowski, and Lalo (on Signum).
-I enjoy chamber music with my faculty colleagues Deirdre and Christopher Hutton, with William Preucil (Cleveland Orchestra), and with members of the Greenville Symphony.
+I enjoy chamber music with my faculty colleagues Deirdre and Christopher Hutton and with members of the Greenville Symphony.